62 Pages Posted: 20 Nov 2012 Last revised: 3 Sep 2017

 Date Written: August 31, 2017

-This paper investigates the importance of accessing public capital markets through an initial public offering (IPO), and the consequent relaxation of firms’ financial constraints, for firm-level employment decisions.
-We find that firms significantly increase post-IPO investment in human capital compared to the pre-IPO stage.
-To address endogeneity concerns, we use a novel dataset of private firms and compare employment growth of IPO firms with two different control groups: First, private firms that file for an IPO but eventually withdraw their offering due to exogenous market conditions, and second, a propensity score matched sample of private firms that never file for an IPO.
-Firms that complete the IPO process experience higher employment growth in the post-IPO period relative to each control group.
-Importantly, our results show that the most likely channel for the realization of higher employment growth is the relaxation of financial constraints, allowing the newly public firms to access both equity and debt markets for funding investment in human capital, and not only capital expansion.
-Overall, our results highlight the importance of public capital markets for job creation.
+We use the context of initial public offerings (IPOs) as a laboratory to examine the link between access to public capital markets, and the consequent relaxation of the financial constraints of firms, and their long-term employment decisions.
+To address endogeneity issues, we use a novel dataset of private firms and investigate employment growth in IPO firms relative to two control groups: First, a matched sample of private firms that never file for an IPO, and second, a group of private firms that file for an IPO but eventually withdraw their offering due to exogenous reasons.
+We show that employment growth increases after going public relative to each control group and the effect of access to public capital markets on human capital investment is not temporary but more persistent.
+The most likely channel for the observed employment dynamics is relaxation of financial constraints, allowing newly public firms to access both equity and debt markets for funding investment in human capital.
+Overall, these results highlight the importance of public capital markets for job creation over long-term horizons.

 Keywords: IPOs, Employment growth, Financial constraints, Corporate growth

 JEL Classification: G32, G34